 Don’t forget: human verification is highly recommended, as nuance and context are not always perfectly interpreted by the artificial intelligence (AI) algorithms that power sentiment analysis.

 There are a wide variety of media monitoring and PR measurement tools out there that use sentiment.
 CisionOne, for example, classifies coverage as positive, trending positive, neutral, negative, and trending negative.
-It also digs deeper with a unique feature called Risk Score, a natural language processing (NLP) technology, which identifies controversial, harmful, emotive, and spam content.
+It also digs deeper with a unique feature called React Score, a natural language processing (NLP) technology, which identifies controversial, harmful, emotive, and spam content.

 7. Media Outreach